 Why?
 Your brain is already impaired before drink number one in Park City.
 Any dizziness, nausea, fatigue, and headaches you may experience as a result of your intoxication are just piled on top of the symptoms you may already be experiencing as a result of our elevation.

-So, you won’t actually be more intoxicated while you party it up at High West Saloon.
+So, you won’t actually be more intoxicated while you experience the nightlife of Park City, Utah.
 But you should exercise caution while partaking of any substance that might affect your cognitive functions while hanging out at 7,000 feet above sea level.

 Here are a couple of quick notes that will help in general, though some recipes may require specific high-altitude changes: